ayasin/angular-resume/README.md

 A dynamic resume written in AngularJS

-I wrote this as a means to avoid having to constantly update my resume to highlight various experience.
+I wrote this as a means to avoid having to constantly update my resume to highlight various experience and as a means to teach AngularJS for a class I did.
 Feel free to use it for your own resume.
-I'm planning to write some blog posts about AngularJS using this resume as a sample app that will be constructed through the series.